 What to book before you fly

-1. Anne Frank House (the highest-priority booking)
+1. Anne Frank House — the single highest-priority booking

 2. The Rijksmuseum and Van Gogh Museum

-3. Your hotel — and which neighborhood
+3. Your hotel — and which neighbourhood

 Stay in or directly adjacent to the canal ring (the Grachtengordel).
-The 17th-century canal districts are walkable, central to almost every major site, and have the architectural charm that's the entire point of being in Amsterdam.
+The 17th-century canal districts are walkable, central to almost every major site, and carry the architectural charm that's the entire point of being in Amsterdam.

 Skip hotels in De Wallen (the red light district) and the area immediately around Centraal Station — both are functional but neither delivers the Amsterdam experience first-time visitors are coming for.
-For longer stays or apartment-style accommodation, Plum Guide has vetted Amsterdam canal house inventory.
+For longer stays or apartment-style accommodation, Plum Guide has vetted Amsterdam canal-house inventory.

 4. Your airport transfer

 Schiphol Airport (AMS) is excellent and well-connected.
-The Schiphol-to-Amsterdam Centraal train runs every 10 minutes and takes 15 minutes for €5.50 — meaningfully faster than a taxi during peak traffic.
-For travelers with luggage or arriving late, Welcome Pickups runs Amsterdam airport transfers with English-speaking drivers; GetTransfer handles longer or larger-group routes.
+The Schiphol-to-Amsterdam Centraal train runs several times an hour, takes 15–20 minutes, and costs around €5–6 (including the mandatory disposable transit chip) — meaningfully faster than a taxi during peak traffic.
+For travellers with luggage or arriving late, Welcome Pickups runs Amsterdam airport transfers with English-speaking drivers; GetTransfer handles longer or larger-group routes.
+Our Schiphol airport pickup guide covers the options in detail.

 5. Restaurant reservations

-6. Canal cruise (the right way)
+6. Canal cruise — the right way

 7. Your eSIM